 In the interest of safety and with regard to the uncertainties created by the developing global situation,

-please note that Bucerius will be unable to host visiting scholars for the remainder of 2020.
+please note that Bucerius will be unable to host visiting scholars until the end of April 2021.

-Inquiries regarding a research stay in 2021 may be directed to Kasia Kwietniewska.
+Inquiries regarding a research stay may be directed to Kasia Kwietniewska.

 Applicants are required to submit all necessary documents (as a single PDF file in German or English) to Kasia Kwietniewska, Director of the International Office at kasia.kwietniewska(at)law-school.de.
 Candidates should submit their application at least two months prior to the beginning of their proposed research stay at Bucerius.